trustedanalytics/data-catalog/README.md

 * **Everything should be done in a Python virtual environment (virtualenv).**
 * To switch the command line to the project's virtualenv run `source .tox/py27/bin/activate`.
 Run `deactivate` to disable virtualenv.
 * Downloading additional dependencies (libraries): `pip install <library_name>`
-* Install bumpversion tool using `sudo pip install bumpversion` and run `bumpversion patch --allow-dirty` to bump the version before committing code, that will go to master.
+* Run (in virtualenv) `bumpversion patch --allow-dirty` to bump the version before committing code that will go to master.

 #### Managing requirements
 * Dependencies need to be put in requirements.txt, requirements-normal.txt and requirements-native.txt.